Okinawa Prefecture: U.S. military bases

-Although some land used by U.S. military bases has been returned to Japan since Okinawa reverted to Japanese control, a significant portion remains under American jurisdiction.
 While Okinawa comprises only 0.6% of Japan's land area, it hosts approximately 74% of all U.S. military facilities in the country.
 The 33 American bases in Okinawa occupy around 10% of the prefecture's land—up to 18% on Okinawa Island.
 Approximately 47,300 U.S. military personnel and their families reside in the prefecture.

 Among the many military issues, the relocation of Marine Corps Air Station Futenma has been the most contentious.
 Due to its proximity to residential areas and repeated accidents, Futenma has been labeled one of the most dangerous military bases in the world.
 The prefectural government has long called for its relocation outside of Okinawa.
 In 2010, Japan and the U.S. agreed to relocate the base to Camp Schwab in Nago, sparking widespread protests.

 Another key issue is crime involving U.S. military personnel.
 Between the 1972 reversion and 2015, 5,896 criminal cases involving U.S. forces were reported in Okinawa.
 In 2016, a high-profile rape and murder case involving a U.S. military contractor in Uruma triggered mass protests.

 On the other hand, U.S. bases are Okinawa's second-largest source of employment.

 According to a 2017 NHK survey, 25.7% of Okinawans wanted the complete removal of U.S. military bases, while 50.6% preferred reducing their presence to levels comparable to mainland Japan.
 Only 26.5% supported relocating Futenma to Nago, while 62.6% were opposed.
-According to a 2015 prefectural survey, 42.2% of Okinawans reported no affinity toward the U.S., while 55.4% did.

 On February 24, 2019, a prefectural referendum was held on land reclamation in Henoko for the new U.S. base.
 With a turnout of 52.48%, 71.74% opposed the project, 18.99% supported it, and 8.70% expressed no clear opinion.